-At Hampton Court Palace there are three special Halloween Ghost Tours taking place.
+At Hampton Court Palace special Halloween Ghost Tours take place.
 The legendary ghost hunt at Hampton Court is so scary that even the family tours have a minimum age of eight!

-An adult ghost tour starts at 7.15pm (min age 15), and there’s a late night special (over 18s only) starting at 10.20pm that will take you further into the deepest and darkest secrets of the palace, from the place where two bodies were discovered in shallow graves in the 1870s to the haunted realm of former Grace and Favour apartments, taking in parts of the palace normally closed to visitors.
+Adult ghost tours also take place during the year with tours around Halloween including a late night special ghost tour starting at 10 pm that will take you further into the deepest and darkest secrets of the palace, from the place where two bodies were discovered in shallow graves in the 1870s to the haunted realm of former Grace and Favour apartments, taking in parts of the palace normally closed to visitors.
 Tickets sell fast, so make sure to book early.